softcite/software-mentions/README.md

 - __scaling__: as we want to scale to the complete scientific corpus, the process is optimized in runtime and memory usage.
 We are able to process entirely around 2 PDF per second with the CRF model (including PDF processing and structuring, extractions, bibliographical reference disambiguation against crossref and entity disambiguation against WikiData) on one low/medium cost Ubuntu server, Intel i7-4790 (4 CPU), 4.00 GHz with 16 GB memory.
 Around 0.5 PDF per second is processed when using the fine-tuned SciBERT model, the best performing model - an additional GPU is however necessary when using Deep Learning models and runtime, depending on the DL architecture of choice.

-Latest performance (accuracy and runtime) can be found [below](https://github.com/ourresearch/software-mentions#benchmarking-of-the-sequence-labeling-task).
+Latest performance (accuracy and runtime) can be found in the most recent cited publication above, and more model comparisons [below](https://github.com/ourresearch/software-mentions#benchmarking-of-the-sequence-labeling-task).

 ## Demo